heytrav/introduction-to-ansible/OUTLINE.md

 ## Target audience

-Anyone interested in learning to automate building servers or cloud infrastructure.
+Anyone interested in learning how to automate building servers or cloud infrastructure.

 ## Prerequisites